mne-tools/mne-hcp/README.rst

 Dependencies
 ------------

-The following main and additional dependencies are required to enjoy MNE-HCP:
+The following main and additional dependencies are required to use MNE-HCP:

     - MNE-Python master branch
+    - the MNE-Python dependencies, specifically
         - scipy
         - numpy
         - matplotlib
     - scikit-learn (optional)

 Quickstart
 ==========

-The following data layout is expected.
-A folder that contains the HCP data as they are unpacked by a zip, subject wise.
+The following data layout is expected: a folder that contains the HCP data as they are unpacked by a zip, subject wise.
-When data were downloaded via the Aspera connect client the following command should produce the expected layout.
+When data were downloaded via the Aspera connect client, the following command should produce the expected layout:

 .. code-block:: bash